Nizari Isma'ilism

-Nizari Isma'ilis (النزارية) are the largest segment of the Ismailis, who are the second-largest branch of Shia Islam after the Twelvers.
-Nizari teachings emphasise the independent legal jurisprudence or ijtihad—though they reject legal reasoning, or usul—pluralism (the acceptance of racial, ethnic, cultural and inter-religious differences) and social justice.
+Nizari Isma'ilis (النزارية) are the largest segment of the Ismailis, who are the second largest branch of Shia Islam after the Twelvers.
+Nizari teachings emphasise pluralism, social justice and ijtihad (a term referring to the practise of independent reasoning by experts in Islamic law) – though they reject usul (the traditional methodological principles used in Islamic jurisprudence).
 Nizaris, along with Twelvers, adhere to the Jaʽfari school of jurisprudence.
-The Aga Khan, currently Aga Khan V, is the spiritual leader and Imam of the Nizaris.
+The Aga Khan, currently Aga Khan V, is the spiritual leader and Imam of most modern Nizaris.
 The global seat of the Ismaili Imamate is in Lisbon, Portugal.

 Early history

-Nizari Isma'ili history is often traced through the unbroken hereditary chain of guardianship, or walayah, beginning with Ali Ibn Abi Talib, whom Shias believe the prophet Muhammad declared his successor as Imam during the latter's final pilgrimage to Mecca, and continued in an unbroken chain to the most recent Imam, Shah Rahim Al-Hussaini, the Aga Khan.
+Nizari Isma'ili history is often traced through the unbroken hereditary chain of guardianship, or walayah, beginning with Ali ibn Abi Talib, whom Shias believe the prophet Muhammad declared his successor as Imam during the latter's final pilgrimage to Mecca, and continued in an unbroken chain to the most recent Imam, Shah Rahim al-Hussaini, the Aga Khan.